esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 :::::::::::::::::::::

-SimpleITK provides a configurable multi-resolution registration framework, implemented in the [ImageRegistrationMethod](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ImageRegistrationMethod.html) class.
+SITK provides a configurable multi-resolution registration framework, implemented in the [ImageRegistrationMethod](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ImageRegistrationMethod.html) class.
 In addition, a number of variations of the Demons registration algorithm are implemented independently from this class as they do not fit into the framework.

 The task of registration is formulated using non-linear optimization which requires an initial estimate.
 The two most common initialization approaches are (1) Use the identity transform (a.k.a. forgot to initialize).
 (2) Align the physical centers of the two images (see [CenteredTransformInitializerFilter](https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1CenteredTransformInitializerFilter.html)).
 If after initialization there is no overlap between the images, registration will fail.
 The closer the initialization transformation is to the actual transformation, the higher the probability of convergence to the correct solution.